henrygerardmoore/simple_model_predictive_control/README.md

 I did not have much luck with PSO when setting up the examples, but please let me know if you try it out and have a different experience!

 There may be lower-hanging fruit in the form of utilizing more (or less) ndarray.
 I started out by using exclusively `f64` arrays and then ended up needing to use `ndarray`s, so it is entirely possible that removing the generics from MPCProblem entirely is the way to go.

+### Gradient

+I have not experimented with using central finite difference as opposed to forward difference.
+It would be nice to provide a way to choose which is used so that the user can do so.

 ## Alternatives